mahoney1/docs/commercial-paper-tutorial.md

 `docker rm -f $(docker ps -aq)`

-Clear any cached networks:
+Clear any cached networks and volumes:

-`docker network prune`
+`docker network prune ; docker volume prune`

 And lastly if you’ve already run through this tutorial or tried it previously, you’ll also want to delete the underlying chaincode image for the Commercial Paper smart contract.
 If you’re a user going through this content for the first time, then you won’t have this chaincode image on your system (so won't need to perform this next step).
 Get the container id using: